Excel VBA LCase Function

 Based on your cells, you can increase the limit of the loop from 8 to whatever the last row number of your data.

 This has been a guide to VBA LCase.
-Here we discussed how to use Excel VBA LCase function to convert the text into lowercase with the help of practical examples and downloadable excel template.
+Here we discussed how to use the Excel VBA LCase function to convert the text into lowercase with the help of practical examples and a downloadable excel template.
 Below are some useful articles related to VBA –